 “Do we need a content retainer?”

-But the better question is: What problem are you trying to solve, and is a retainer actually the right tool for it?
+But the better question is: What problem are you trying to solve, and what structure will solve it best?

-This guide breaks it down so you can decide if a retainer is the right move — or if project-based work is enough for now.
+This guide breaks it down so you can decide whether a retainer-style partnership is the right move — or whether a defined, long-term project is a better fit.

 Why teams consider retainers in the first place